What affects moving costs in Exeter

-Stairs add time because items travel one-by-one at a slower, safer pace.
+Stairs add time because items travel one by one at a slower, safer pace.
 Lift bookings reduce delay, but unbooked or busy lifts cause queues.
 Permit zones and narrow residential streets can force the van to park farther away, increasing carry distance.
 Traffic timing affects when the van can reach each address and whether returns for extra trips fit within a reasonable window.
+Scheduling pressure becomes clearer in Exeter demand patterns at different times.

 Cost driverWhat changes the timeWhy it affects total cost

-Parking accessPermit zones, lack of bays, narrow streetsLonger carry and circling for space slow loading, increasing labour hours.
+Parking accessPermit zones, lack of bays, narrow streetsLonger carries and circling for space slow loading, increasing labour hours.

-Van size / moversLoad volume, item size, crew countRight van and crew reduce trips; undersized setups mean extra shuttling and time.
+Van size / moversLoad volume, item size, crew countThe right van and crew reduce trips; undersized setups mean extra shuttling and more time.

 Route timingSchool-run or commuter peaks, roadworksUnpredictable traffic compresses loading windows and adds idle travel time.